RikVN/AMR/README.md

 ### Prerequisites

-The Wikification script needs [BeautifulSoup](https://pypi.python.org/pypi/beautifulsoup4) to work.
+The Wikification script needs [BeautifulSoup](https://pypi.python.org/pypi/beautifulsoup4), bs4, requests and lxml to work.
+All can be installed using pip.

 ## Running the scripts